It’s sad but true. My home city of London has a not unwarranted reputation for being staggeringly expensive.

 What is Free with the London Explorer Pass?

 You can check the full list of attractions and activities that are free with the Go City® London Explorer pass on the official website.
-Many of London’s most famous attractions are there, including the Tower of London, St. Paul’s Cathedral, Westminster Abbey and the View from the Shard.
+Many of London’s most famous attractions are there, including the Tower of London, St. Paul’s Cathedral and Westminster Abbey.

 >>> SAVE MONEY ON LONDON’S BIGGEST ATTRACTIONS WITH THE LONDON EXPLORER PASS.
 CLICK HERE TO BUY YOURS!